ARC Theatre & Arts Centre, Stockton-on-Tees

-ARC Stockton Arts Centre is an organisation working from the ARC Stockton Arts Centre in Stockton-on-Tees, County Durham.
-The organisation provides arts-based education and entertainment through partnership with other organisations.
+ARC Stockton Arts Centre is a multi-purpose arts centre embracing cinema, theatre, dance and music.
+It has five floors offering four venues: two theatres, a mixed venue called The Point, and a cinema.
+It is run by an independent trust called Stockton Arts Centre Limited.

 Overview

 The building is on the north east end of the Nelson Terrace and Dovecot Street crossing.
-ARC Theatre & Arts Centre comprises a multi-purpose arts centre embracing cinema, theatre, dance and music.
-It has five floors offering four venues: a 246-seat theatre, a 99-seat studio theatre, the mixed venue called The Point (550 standing and 397 fully-seated), and the cinema (seating 127).
+ARC Theatre & Arts Centre comprises a multi-purpose arts centre which has four venues: a 246-seat theatre, a 99-seat studio theatre, a mixed venue called The Point (550 standing and 397 fully-seated), and the cinema (seating 127).
 It also has exhibition spaces, meeting rooms, a café and two bars.
 The full height glass façade shows the three-level foyer from the road.